fstark/macflim/README.md

 * se30 : Targets the SE/30 the most powerful comnpact Macintosh.
 Encoding can use 4 times more space, doesn't skip frames, and limits leakage from a frame to the next. se30 movies are in general correct, in the sense that mostly anything can be faithfully encoded, with a few artifacts.

 * perfect : this profile aims at a "perfect" playback.
 The resulting files can be played on an upgraded computer.
 For instance, playing from a se30 with a ram disk allows those "perfect" flims to be played.

+* xl : The xl profile generates flim that can be played on a 5MHz Lisa 2/10, running Mac Works XL 3.0, from the internal widget.
+Flims have no sound, and are encoded at a very low framerate (divided by 4) and low byterate (580 bytes per ticks)

+* 512 : This profile generates a flim that can be played on a Macintosh 512, from the slow floppy-based HD20 hard drive.
+The framerate is divided by 4, the byterate is 480 bytes per ticks, and there is no sound.

+[todo: 128k profile]

 Examples: